 Later that night, she called and immediately said, “He won’t talk to me.”

-I began to ask, but she was already saying, “We talk about absolutely everything superficial, but when I bring up something like his feelings for me, or having children, or even sex, he suddenly changes the subject or becomes very busy.”
+I began to ask, but she was already saying, “We talk about absolutely everything superficial, but when I bring up something like his feelings for me, or having children or even sex, he suddenly changes the subject or becomes busy.”

-Over the next few days, she kept coming back to her problem and eventually realized that she was telling herself a story.
-A story she desperately wanted to be true.
-A story that helped hide a frustrating reality that she did not want to face (a breakup and dating again).
+Over the next few days, she kept coming back to her problem and eventually realized that she was telling herself a story about their good relationship.
+It was a story she desperately wanted to be true; one that helped hide a frustrating reality that she did not want to face (breaking up and dating again).

-Sometime after that revelation, we were grabbing a quick coffee when she said, “Admitting the reality under my story was hard, but it allowed me to make a much-needed change.”
+Some days after that revelation, we were grabbing a quick coffee, when she said, “Admitting the reality under my story was hard, but it allowed me to make a much-needed change.”

 Before I could ask if she was single again, she added, “I think it might be your turn.”